secureworks/dalton/README.rst

            or if the version of Suricata is 5.0 or later.
       -  | **TLS Log**
          | A log of SSL/TLS traffic as provided by Suricata.
+   -  | **Dump buffers (alerts only)**
+      | This will display the contents of buffers used by the detection
+        engines.
+Useful for troubleshooting signature creation with traffic that may not be parsing as expected.
+        Snort will output buffer contents into a "Buffer Dump" log output.
+        Suricata works differently and will place contents into "HTTP Buffers", "TLS Buffers" and/or "DNS Buffers".
+These are Lua script outputs intended to be visually similar to the Snort buffer dump output.
+        However on Suricata the protocol must be specified for the buffer dump to work.
+Examples: ``alert http``, ``alert tls``, ``alert dns``.
+        To avoid excessive output on large PCAPs, both only output buffers of traffic being alerted on.
+If you wish for exhaustive buffer contents simply create rules using ``any any -> any any`` and your protocol of choice.

    -  | **Rule profiling**
         Return per-rule performance statistics.
 This is data from the